wendyverdonk93/docs/content/api/payment_methods/post-order-dirdeb.md

 forwarded_ip                      | string  | The X-FORWARDED-FOR header of the customer request when using a proxy.
 [More info](/faq/api/ip_address/)                                                                                                                           |

-Read more about [Direct Debit](/payment-methods/banks/direct-debit/) on our docuemntation page.
+Read more about [SEPA Direct Debit](/payment-methods/banks/direct-debit/) on our docuemntation page.

 {{< /description >}}